sst/guide/_chapters/dynamically-generate-social-share-images-with-serverless.md

 The first step is to create a template for our social share images.
 These HTML files will be loaded locally and we'll pass in the parameters for our template via the query string.

-Let's look at the blog template that we use in Serverless Stack as an example.
+Let's look at the blog template that we use in SST as an example.

 ![Template for social card running locally](/assets/dynamically-generate-social-share-images-with-serverless/template-for-social-card-running-locally.png)